fdosruiz/packetjs/README.md

 [![Coverage Status](https://coveralls.io/repos/github/fdosruiz/packetjs/badge.svg?branch=main)](https://coveralls.io/github/fdosruiz/packetjs?branch=main)
 [![Known Vulnerabilities](https://snyk.io/test/npm/packetjs-di/badge.svg)](https://snyk.io/test/npm/packetjs-di)

-Packet JS is a lightweight micro-dependency injection container for JavaScript/Node applications, written in TypeScript and with lazy loading, instantiating each service on demand with dependency on each other.
+Packet JS is a very light Dependency Injection container, written in TypeScript, and designed for JavaScript/Node applications, with lazy loading of each service, and instantiating each service on-demand with services that have dependencies on each other.

+It is designed to allow design patterns such as Dependency Inversion or Inversion of Control (IoC), which helps to improve the design of the application components.
+Furthermore, it is meant to enhance the performance of large applications, by using a dependency injection caching service.

+It supports both object-oriented programming (OOP) and function-oriented programming (FOP), such as React hooks or services programmed with functional programming (FP).

+It is compatible with applications like Node.js, Vue, React, Vanilla JS, TypeScript, etc.

 ## Installation